 A few things that you should ask yourself when testing a website builder are:

-- How easy is it to add pictures and templates, without messing up your current site’s layout?
+- How easy is it to add elements to templates, without messing up your current site layout?

-- How easy is it to make changes such as putting new products or updating your contact details?
+- How easy is it to make changes such as adding new products or updating your contact details?

-- Can you easily find the features you need for your website?
-If you’re a bakery shop, can you put in a Google map of your store?
+- Can you quickly find the features you need for your website?
+If you’re a bakery shop, can you embed a Google map showing the location of your store?

 - Do the templates and color schemes fit your brand and business?
-If you’re a bakery shop, then your website design is going to be different from an advertising agency.
+If you’re a bakery shop, then your website design is likely going to be very different from that of an advertising agency.

-The list of website builders that we recommend are definitely top-notch but we can’t say which one is the best website builder for you as it all depends on personal preference.
+The list of website builders that we recommend are definitely top-notch but we can’t say which one is the best for you as much depends on personal preferences.

 We definitely recommend that you test out each website builder using a trial account to get a feel for their interface and whether it’s easy to use or not.

-In 2018, every business should have a social media presence.
+In this year and age, every business should have a social media presence.
 Whether it’s Facebook, Twitter, Instagram, or even Pinterest, social media has proven to be a great way to get more eyeballs on your website.